jemise111/react-native-swipe-list-view/README.md

 What % of the left/right openValue does the user need to swipe past to trigger the row opening.

 type: `number`

+defaultValue: `50`

+### `swipeToClosePercent`

+What % of the left/right openValue does the user need to swipe past to trigger the row closing.

+type: `number`